 - Equaliser adjustment in Alexa app for both

 The second generation Echo Plus is placing a big emphasis on an improved sound experience.
 Inside, it features an 0.8-inch tweeter at the bottom of the speaker, with a 3-inch woofer placed on top.

-Both models will also allow the user to adjust the speaker's equaliser settings through the Amazon Alexa app, but the new Echo Plus also offers stereo pairing, if you have two.
+Both models allow the user to adjust the speaker's equaliser settings through the Amazon Alexa app, but the new Echo Plus also offers stereo pairing, if you have two.

 The new Echo Plus and old Echo Plus also both have seven microphones, as well as beam-forming technology and noise cancellation.

 New Amazon Echo Plus vs old Echo Plus features